DiscipleTools/disciple-tools-manychat/README.md

 [![Build Status](https://travis-ci.com/DiscipleTools/disciple-tools-manychat.svg?branch=master)](https://travis-ci.com/DiscipleTools/disciple-tools-manychat)

 ![ManyChat](https://raw.githubusercontent.com/DiscipleTools/disciple-tools-manychat/master/images/manychat-banner.png)
-# Disciple Tools - ManyChat Integration
+# Disciple.Tools - ManyChat Integration
-This is a "proof of concept" project to create an integration between Disciple Tools and ManyChat.
+This is a "proof of concept" project to create an integration between Disciple.Tools and ManyChat.
 The purpose is to get a basic contact creation integration in place.
 Please, feel free to fork the project and take it further.

 ---

-> WARNING: Because the [Disciple Tools - Facebook](https://github.com/DiscipleTools/disciple-tools-facebook) plugin creates records for all direct messages, it is recommended to use the
+> WARNING: Because the [Disciple.Tools - Facebook](https://github.com/DiscipleTools/disciple-tools-facebook) plugin creates records for all direct messages, it is recommended to use the
 Facebook plugin over this plugin, or if using this plugin DO NOT USE the Facebook plugin.
 Using both will create potentially duplicate records.

 ---

-This plugin will connect ManyChat to Disciple Tools in three ways:
+This plugin will connect ManyChat to Disciple.Tools in three ways:
-1. An External Request Action in ManyChat can create a contact record in Disciple Tools from the ManyChat subscriber and return to ManyChat the post_id of the Disciple Tools contact and store it in a custom field on the ManyChat subscriber record.
+1. An External Request Action in ManyChat can create a contact record in Disciple.Tools from the ManyChat subscriber and return to ManyChat the post_id of the Disciple.Tools contact and store it in a custom field on the ManyChat subscriber record.
-1. An External Request Action in ManyChat can send a message to Disciple Tools to log a comment to a contact record. (i.e. "subscriber accomplished action X" or "subscriber was sent X campaign")
+1. An External Request Action in ManyChat can send a message to Disciple.Tools to log a comment to a contact record. (i.e. "subscriber accomplished action X" or "subscriber was sent X campaign")
 1. The plugin adds a button to a contact record which links back to a ManyChat's live chat interface.